-- 1. This policy applies to all domestic and international students entering the University for the first time, unless medical or religious exemptions pertain. - 2.
-Submission of this record, by the date specified, is mandatory.
-Failure to comply will result in registration being cancelled and/or restricted.

-3. The University also reserves the right to deny access to campus facilities, if documentation of compliance has not been provided.
+- 1. This policy applies to all domestic and international students entering the University for the first time, unless medical, religious, or personal exemptions pertain. - 2.
+Submission of this record, or an approved waiver, by the date specified, is mandatory.
+Failure to comply will result in registration being cancelled and/or restricted. - 3.
+The University also reserves the right to deny access to campus facilities, if documentation of compliance has not been provided.
 Further, in accordance with public health recommendations, non-immune students may be excluded from the University campus in the event of a measles, rubella, mumps or diphtheria outbreak or other public health recommendation.